ControlNet-XS: Rethinking the Control of Text-to-Image Diffusion Models as Feedback-Control Systems: Experiments

 \section{Experiments}

-We examine our ControlNet-XS model in terms of different network sizes, architecture configurations, and compare it to state-of-the-art approaches.
-To better understand the differences in performance of various architectural designs, we conduct a sensitivity analysis.
-Furthermore, we examine whether large control models induce a bias on the generative model.
-Finally, to demonstrate the versatility of our approach, we apply it to a larger generative model, namely Stable Diffusion XL.
-In order to compare to other approaches, we use Stable Diffusion version 1.5~\cite{Rombach2022_LDM} as the generative model in all remaining experiments.
-All evaluations are shown for depth control only, and we refer to \cref{sec:supp_quantitative_edges} for results with respect to edge control.
+We start by defining the evaluation metrics (\Cref{subsec:metrics}), and then analyse variations of our new model in terms of architecture and size (\Cref{subsec:arch_eval}). \Cref{subsec:quantitative} is an in-depth, quantitative comparison to state-of-the-art approaches.
+The next \Cref{subsec:bias} discusses a semantic bias induced by large control models.
+Finally, to demonstrate the versatility of our approach, we apply it to a larger generative model, namely Stable Diffusion XL (\Cref{subsec:eval_sdxl}).
+If not stated differently, we use Stable Diffusion Version 1.5 as the generative model.